oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/cloud-native-labs/rolling-updates/rolling-updates.md

 If you get a message along the lines of `Waiting for deployment "storefront" rollout to finish: 3 of 4 updated replicas are available...` this just means that the roll out is still in progress, once it's complete you should see the success message.

-  3. Let's also look at the history of this and previous roll outs:
+  4. Let's also look at the history of this deployment :

   ```bash
   <copy>kubectl rollout history  deployment storefront</copy>